Brooklynn Prince Had the Best Time at the 2018 SAG Awards—and She Didn't Even Go

 To solve the problem, she just edited her face in between the actresses' stance.

-"Much better," she wrote alongside the new picture, showing her giving an enthusiastic thumbs up.
+"Much better," she wrote alongside the new picture, which showed her giving an enthusiastic thumbs up.

 Much better. ???? pic.twitter.com/MiTJteFYKZ— Brooklynn Prince (@thebrooklynnk) January 22, 2018